James Wallis (British Army officer): Commandant at Newcastle

 Wallis arrived at Newcastle in June 1816 and proceeded to implement civic improvements to change what was a basic coal mining convict camp into a functioning town.
-Within two years, Wallis had presided over the construction of several important buildings such as a hospital, the Christ Church Cathedral and a school which is now known as Newcastle East Public School.
+Within two years, Wallis had established a school and presided over the construction of several important buildings such as a hospital and Christ Church Cathedral.
 He also oversaw the building of a barracks and a jail, and started major improvements to the harbour by the construction of a causeway from the headland to Nobbys Island.

 With cedar logging operations by colonists extending inland from Newcastle along the Hunter River, areas of land upriver were opened to further colonisation.
 In 1818, Wallis authorised several experimental farms to be established by well-behaved convicts at a location of open plains.
 These plains were named Wallis Plains in his honour by Governor Macquarie and this collection of convict farms later evolved into the town of Maitland.

 While in command at Newcastle, Wallis came into contact with talented convict artists Joseph Lycett and Richard Browne.
 In addition to Wallis utilising these artists to design the new buildings being constructed in Newcastle, he also encouraged them to paint representations of the land and the Aboriginal people of the region.
 Under the patronage of Wallis, Lycett in particular produced a series of historically important paintings of Newcastle during its first years of existence and the Awabakal people.
 Lycett also seems to have influenced Wallis into acquiring artistic skills, with Wallis starting to produce paintings and sketches from this time.
 Like Lycett, Wallis completed several significant works depicting the landscape, flora and fauna of the Newcastle area as well as unique portraits of local Aboriginal Australians such as Burigon.

 In late 1818, the remaining soldiers of the 46th Regiment were ordered to redeploy to India and Wallis was replaced as commandant and magistrate of Newcastle by Major James Morisset.
 One of Wallis' last duties at Newcastle was to assist John Oxley complete his explorations of coastal New South Wales by sending a relief vessel to Port Stephens where Oxley's group were unable to proceed due to their position and ongoing skirmishes with local Aborigines.
 Wallis left New South Wales in charge of a mixed group of British forces on board the Tottenham in February 1819 bound for India.